jquery/learn.jquery.com/page/effects/uses-of-queue-and-dequeue.md

 	}
 }).appendTo( "body" );

-// Create a button to show the length.
+// Create a button to show the length
 $( "<button>", {
 	text: "Show Length",
 	click: function() {